The Dangerous Drugs Board

 Mandated to be the policy-making and strategy-formulating body on drug prevention and control, the Dangerous Drugs Board leads the implementation of the Philippine Anti-Illegal Drugs Strategy or PADS.

-“By 2022, the Philippines will be able to achieve drug-free communities through supply reduction efforts involving aggressive law enforcement and prosecution with strong adherence to the rule of law and observance of human rights, coupled with comprehensive demand reduction initiatives and supported by strong international ties.”
+Aim for healthy and safe communities through supply reduction efforts involving sustained law enforcement and prosecution with adherence to the rule of law and observance of human rights.
+These will be pursued with holistic demand reduction initiatives anchored on international benchmarks and best practices.

 The Philippine Anti-Illegal Drugs Strategy